build3r/TodayILearned/stoic_lessons/lessons_2021.md

 82. Mar 22: Education is the start but is barely enough.
 To make good decision you need have awareness about your surroundings and reflect upon your thoughts.
 83. Mar 23: Greed and Ambition can blind the most logical person.
 So always look at your actions and check if they are being made due to these vices.
 84. Mar 24: Philosophy is not just a study.
 You need to live it and only then you would realize if you have learnt anything.
+85. Mar 25: You want be wealthy by having everything you want or by wanting everything you have.
+Same is with freedom you can focus on what you already have and can be content then you will find free then and there.
+86. Mar 26: Try to understand what rules your ruling reason.
+They can impacted by biology, psychology or even subconscious.
+Understand them so that your actions are not driven by them.
+    > "Quis custodiet ipsos custodes?
+(Who watches the watchmen?)” - Juvennal
+87.
+88.

 ----
-79. Apr 10: The events themselves do not disturb you, rather  your judgement about them.
+1. Apr 10: The events themselves do not disturb you, rather  your judgement about them.
-80. Apr 17: The way interpret words have impact on you, so always control your biases and lenses with which you look at them.
+2. Apr 17: The way interpret words have impact on you, so always control your biases and lenses with which you look at them.
 ----
-81. May 06: The physical beauty attributes are un-stoic, the real beauty is a person having self control, even temper and dedication to human excellence.
+1. May 06: The physical beauty attributes are un-stoic, the real beauty is a person having self control, even temper and dedication to human excellence.
-82. May 07: To have a good day, just do good things.
+2. May 07: To have a good day, just do good things.
-83. May 08: The good and evil are result of you reasoned choice.
+3. May 08: The good and evil are result of you reasoned choice.
 Things which don't classify are outside of our our reasoned choice.
-84. May 09: You only get one chance at today, don't make your answer to what you did yesterday as "nothing".
+4. May 09: You only get one chance at today, don't make your answer to what you did yesterday as "nothing".
-85. May 10: For personal development flattery of ancestors achievement accomplishes nothing, so use them as example and achieve your own victories.
+5. May 10: For personal development flattery of ancestors achievement accomplishes nothing, so use them as example and achieve your own victories.
-86. May 11: The greatest threat for peace of mind is doing wrong.
+6. May 11: The greatest threat for peace of mind is doing wrong.
 Even if yo are not punished by the society , your consciousness won't forgive you.
-87. May 12: The biggest rebuttal for hatred is kindness.
+7. May 12: The biggest rebuttal for hatred is kindness.
 Weak rely on hate, showing kind requires real strength.
-88. May 13: You are the product of your thoughts.
+8. May 13: You are the product of your thoughts.
 If you want to do something then build a habit of doing it. **If you don't want do something then make an habit of doing something else.**
-89. May 14: If you depend on external approval or achievement for happiness then you will be disappointed and never be truly happy.
+9. May 14: If you depend on external approval or achievement for happiness then you will be disappointed and never be truly happy.
 Instead the ambition should not be to win, but play with our full effort.
-90. May 15: Instead of fixating on what you don't have be grateful for what you have.
+10. May 15: Instead of fixating on what you don't have be grateful for what you have.
 Think about how heartbreaking it will be if you loose what you already posses.
 91. May 16: The key to having good habit or stopping a bad one is to start small build a streak and work on not breaking it.
 92. May 17: Philosophy and its principles are not a goal instead a map for the way but you never reach arrive, you only strive to be better than yesterday.
 93. May 18: You need to concentrate on what you are doing in the moment rather than being lost in in past or future. **How you go anything is how you do everything.**
 94. May 19: Just learning is not enough, you have to deliberately practice.
 95. May 20: When learning strive for quality over quantity.
-97. May 21: Philosophy prepares us to take punches in a ring called life and continue as we have learned how to deal with them.
+96. May 21: Philosophy prepares us to take punches in a ring called life and continue as we have learned how to deal with them.
-98. May 22: To be good there is no tomorrow, today is the day you strive.
+97. May 22: To be good there is no tomorrow, today is the day you strive.
-99. May 23: You can long life but live too little.
+98. May 23: You can long life but live too little.
 The way live long in a worthwhile manner if to focus on present.
-100. May 24: Luck is where hard work meets opportunity.
+99. May 24: Luck is where hard work meets opportunity.
 So work hard to increase you luck.
-101. May 25: Humans like every other biological creature evolved to find joy in certain way.
+100. May 25: Humans like every other biological creature evolved to find joy in certain way.
 For humans its proper human work like acts of kindness etc.
-102. May 26: We don't control the opinions of others especially regarding us, so putting ourselves at mercy of those opinions is very dangerous.
+101. May 26: We don't control the opinions of others especially regarding us, so putting ourselves at mercy of those opinions is very dangerous.
 So stop caring what other people think of you.
-103. May 27: The little things we do compound over time.
+102. May 27: The little things we do compound over time.
 So try to a little better than yesterday everyday.
 104. May 28: While making decisions
     1. Don't get upset
     2. Do the right thing.